Property Saviour logo

 How much does it cost to sell your property at auction?

 Property auctions can be expensive, so it’s worth weighing up the options to get the best deal.
 So, how much does it cost to have an auction?
-Many auctioneers are shy of telling you this upfront.
+Many auctioneers are shy of telling you this upfront, so why are auction fees so high?

 There are certainly costs for the seller in selling a house at auction.
 These include entry fees, commissions, and legal expenses.